Index Funds for Beginners: A Complete Guide

 The Bottom Line

 Index fund investing is the strategy recommended by Warren Buffett, financial advisors, and academic researchers alike.
 Itโs simple, low-cost, and effective.
+With a basic 3-fund portfolio held in tax-advantaged accounts, you have everything you need to build serious wealth over time.
+The math is on your side โ consistent monthly contributions combined with decades of compound growth can turn modest savings into a seven-figure portfolio.
 The hardest part isnโt picking the right fund โ itโs getting started.
 Open an account today and make your first investment.

 Get Smarter About Money